Aksjuwu/BCFD-L/README.md

 **6. On the same settings page, click the "wiki-fdscript" link to learn how to write commands.**

 **7. Go to the commands tab and click the `+` button to create a new command.
 In the editor, enter a name (required) and choose your desired prefix.
-Write your command's code based on "wiki-fdscript", then click the `Save` button when finished.**
+Write your command's code based on [wiki-fdscript](https://github.com/obgwew/FDSB/blob/main/Wiki-FDScript.md), then click the `Save` button when finished.**

 **8. Return to the main interface and press the `Start` button to run your bot.**